libhal-google/libhal.github.io/mkdocs/design/architecture.md

 This helps to ensure that all projects are held to the same standard and quality.
 The workflow files can be found in `libhal/libhal/.github/workflows`.

-## A.x Boost.UT as our unit testing framework
+## A.12 Boost.UT as our unit testing framework

 Boost.UT was chosen for its lack of macros, stunning compile time performance, and its ease of use.

-## A.x Boost.LEAF for error handling
+## A.13 Boost.LEAF for error handling

 One major issue with any project is handling errors.
 Because the `libhal` interfaces can be used in such broad environments, it is hard to determine what